bartoszlenar/Validot/docs/DOCUMENTATION.md

 Validator.Factory.Create(bookSpecification); // throws exception
 ```

-_In the above example, exception is thrown because member selector goes two levels down (`Publisher.Name`), while only one level down is allowed (`Publisher`)._
+_In the above example, exception is thrown because member selector goes two levels down (`Publisher.Name`).
+Please remember that one level down is allowed (just `Publisher` would be totally OK)._

 - Selected member can be either property or variable.
   - It can't be a function.
-- Type of selected member doesn't matter (can be reference type, value type, `string`, enum, or whatever...).
+- Type of selected member doesn't matter (can be reference type, value type, string, enum, or whatever...).
 - The default path for the [error output](#error-output) (determined by the member selector) can be altered using [WithPath](#withpath) command.
-- If the selected member is null in the validated object, the scope is still executed and the [error output](#error-output) fully depends on the [specification](#specification).
+- If the selected member contains null, the member scope is still executed and the [error output](#error-output) fully depends on the [specification](#specification).
   - It means that null member is not anything special.
 It's a normal situation and the behavior relies on the passed [specification](#specification), its [presence commands](#presence-commands) and the [null handling strategy](#null-policy).

 ``` csharp